Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 There are many definitions of personality.

-But personality is just an attempt to define the dimensions by which people are similar and different.
+However, personality is just an attempt to define the dimensions by which people are similar and different.
 For example, the Meyers-Briggs personality test (MBTI) separates people by:

 - introverts and extroverts
 - intuitive or sensing
 - thinking and feeling
 - judging and perceiving

-The Enneagram categorizes individuals based on their core emotions, which are developed in response to childhood wounds.
+The Enneagram categorizes individuals based on their core emotions developed in response to childhood wounds.
 These wounds lead to the development of coping mechanisms and a heightened sensitivity to the negative emotions experienced during the formative event.
 As a result, each Enneagram type is characterized by a specific set of emotional patterns and reactions that stem from their unique childhood experiences.

 Something happened in your past that still affects you, and you are compensating for it somehow.
 It could be many things: